andrewfilipovich/learn_git/README.md

 # learn_git
-i try to learn commanвы to work with git
+i try to learn commands to work with git